jereinhardt/ophelia/README.md

 @import "ophelia";
 ```

-Even if you don't want to customize your styles, you MUST use `@import "ophelia"` in order to use the theme's default styles.

 The Sass variables you can override are:

 - `$primary-color` - the primary color of your site's color scheme.